GATECH-EIC/TinyML2023EIC-Gatech-Open/doc/training.md

 ```bash
 python analyse.py
 ```
-This will output detection performance report and stored in model_best.csv.
+This will output detection performance report and stored in train_result/model_best/model_best.csv.